How to Build a Social Media Team (and who should be on it)

 Brand manager

 (And/or marketing manager, depending on the overall team structure.)
 Social media marketing rarely (if ever) happens in a void – and should be a part of a bigger marketing strategy.
-So working closely with the marketing folks is always a must.
+So working closely with the marketing folks is always a must if you want your social media team to succeed in the long run.

 Top 3 tools for brand managers